ONS-Innovation/github-api-package/docs/example_use_cases/getting_a_repository_owner.md

 ## Overview

 A major use case for the GraphQL section of the toolkit, is to get a point of contact for a given repository.
-This can be done using a combination of methods from the the `github_graphql_interface()` class.
+This can be done using the `github_graphql_interface()` class.

 ## Prerequisites

 1. The GitHub organisation must have verified domain emails.
 Please see [this](https://docs.github.com/en/organizations/managing-organization-settings/verifying-or-approving-a-domain-for-your-organization) GitHub Doc.

-2. The repository must contain a CODEOWNERS file at the **root** of the repository.
+2. The repository must contain a CODEOWNERS file at either the root of the repository, within a `.github` folder at the root of the repository or within a `/docs` folder at the root of the repository.

-3. The CODEOWNERS file can contain either an individual's username or a GitHub Team name and should be formatted as follows:
+3. The CODEOWNERS file can contain a mixture of GitHub Teams and Usernames.
+Emails within a CODEOWNERS file are ignored.

-    ```
-    @organisation/team-name     # This is a GitHub Team
-    @username                   # This is a GitHub User
-    ```

-    Each CODEOWNER should be on a new line and no line should be left blank.

 4. The GitHub Team within the CODEOWNERS file must have a member with the maintainer role.
 This person is identified as a repository owner from the team.